Compulsory Microchipping England Scotland and Wales

 • The breed of the dog, or a description if it is a crossbreed.

 • The sex of the dog.
-The colour(s) of the dog e.g. blue, brindle and white.
+The colour(s) of the dog e.g. blue, brindle, white, or.

 • The most accurate estimate of the dog’s date of birth which the keeper can give.
 If the keeper is the breeder then the exact date of birth should be known.